 |

-Chelyabinsk is the
+Chelyabinsk is the major industrial,

-Urals.
-The city is located on the eastern slope of the Ural Mountains
+is located on the eastern slope of the Ural Mountains (55°03'-55°19'

-61°08'-61°17' east longitude) along the banks of the
+north latitude, 61°08'-61°17' east longitude) along the banks of

-The city is slightly hilly in the west, gradually descending to the
+The city is slightly hilly in the west, gradually descending to

-east and sectioned by the Miass River Valley, lakes, and marshes.
-The
+the east and sectioned by the Miass River Valley, lakes, and marshes.

-these bodies of water, Chelyabinsk is
+to these bodies of water, Chelyabinsk is surrounded by three lakes:

-surrounded by three lakes: Pervoye to the northeast, and Smolino and
+Pervoye to the northeast, and Smolino and Sineglazovo to the south.

 As a result of Russian colonization of the southern Urals, Chelyabinsk